 Just how could you protect your older loved ones from falling victim to quite sophisticated, and quite often believable senior fraud scams such as these?
 The Federal Trade Commission advises people to never engage in business with an unknown enterprise.
 Another red flag arises when an organization requests a wire transfer as payment.
 Screening phone calls and just answering those from known and trusted sources – and hanging up immediately on anybody who calls requesting personal or financial information – is also recommended.

 The fact is, many senior citizens fall victim to scams simply because they’re lonely and relish the opportunity to talk with someone on the phone.
-The St. Joseph senior care team at Home Sweet Home In-Home Care can alleviate senior loneliness and minimize the chance of senior fraud with the help of our professional in-home care companionship and caregiving assistance.
-Contact us for more information on how we can keep your senior family members safe and sound.
+Our home care team at Home Sweet Home In-Home Care can alleviate senior loneliness and minimize the chance of senior fraud with the help of professional companionship and caregiving assistance.
+Contact us for more information about our home care services in Dowagiac and the surrounding areas in Southwest Michigan.
+For a full list of the communities we serve, please visit our Locations page.